ZE4L0T/ANON-Full-Node-Wallet/README.md

 Once you have the wallet working, restore your balances with your private keys, and/or put your backup "roaming\ANON\" contents back WITHOUT the old "Blocks" and "Chainstate" folders.

-### Notes from ZENCash - Known Issues and Limitations
+### Notes from ZENCash - Known Issues and Limitations:

 1. **Issue:** The Anonymous Desktop GUI Wallet is not compatible with applications that modify the ANON `wallet.dat` file.
 The wallet should not be used with such applications on the same PC.
 For instance some distributed exchange applications are known to create watch-only addresses in the